Rubiksman78/MonikA.I/README.md

 This version includes conversing with chatbots or full voicing of the game, the two modes might not be compatible so it is preferable to use them separetely.

-To install the user version with executables, I've made a tutorial [HERE](../../wiki/User-friendly-tutorial)
+To install the user version with executables, I've made a tutorial [HERE](../../wiki/Installation-tutorial-(after-1.6.1)) for versions equal or after 1.6.1 and [here](../../wiki/Installation-tutorial-(before-1.6.0)) for versions equal or before 1.6.0.

 ## :fire: Features